samstarling/finagle-prometheus/README.md

 val statsReceiver = new PrometheusStatsReceiver(registry)
 ```

-To make Finagle use this by default, you'll need to have a file at `resources/META-INF/services/com.twitter.finagle.stats.StatsReceiver`.
+Perhaps the best thing you can do is use the `PrometheusStatsReceiver` by default.
+To do this, create a file at `resources/META-INF/services/com.twitter.finagle.stats.StatsReceiver`.
 The contents should be:

 ```
 com.samstarling.prometheusfinagle.PrometheusStatsReceiver
 ```

 The default constructor for the class will be used.
 This behaviour is documented in [Finagle's Resolver class](https://twitter.github.io/finagle/docs/com/twitter/finagle/Resolver.html), as well as in [the util-stats documentation](https://twitter.github.io/util/guide/util-stats/user_guide.html).
 For full documentation of the metrics exposed, and what they mean, see [the Metrics page on the Finagle documentation site](https://twitter.github.io/finagle/guide/Metrics.html).

-### Filters
+## Filters

 The filters are much less generic.
 At the moment, they only relate to HTTP, and they expose entirely new metrics.
 The following filters exist: